puckawayjeff/pi-monitor/README.md

   * Safe Reboot & Shutdown buttons.
   * User-configurable buttons to execute custom shell scripts (e.g., `docker restart <container>`).
 * **Customization:**
-  * Ability to display a custom logo.
-  * Option to set a logo as a desaturated wallpaper behind the data.
+  * Option to set a hero image as a desaturated wallpaper behind the data.
 * **Early Boot Display:** Investigate the possibility of initializing the display as early as possible in the boot process to show boot logs or status.
 * **Display Sync:** A "far future" goal to allow multiple pi-monitor units in a rack to have their screens activated and navigated simultaneously.